andrew/ultimate-awesome/README.md

 - [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 - [awesome-infosec](https://github.com/eric-erki/awesome-infosec) - A curated list of awesome infosec courses and training resources.
-- [awesome-neuroscience](https://github.com/eric-erki/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content.
 - [awesome-robotic-tooling](https://github.com/eric-erki/awesome-robotic-tooling) - Robotic resources and tools for professional robotic development with ROS in C++ and Python.
 - [awesome-selfhosted123](https://github.com/eric-erki/awesome-selfhosted123) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers .
 - [awesome-speech-recognition-speech-synthesis-papers](https://github.com/eric-erki/awesome-speech-recognition-speech-synthesis-papers) - Speech synthesis, voice conversion, self-supervised learning, music generation,Automatic Speech Recognition, Speaker Verification, Speech Synthesis, Language Modeling.